 I think the beaches of Tulum in Mexico take some beating, with their white sands and warm turquoise waters.
 The Maldives come a close second.

 Myanmar/Burma.
-South East Asia has a special place in my heart and Burma is one of the few destinations in that region I haven’t been to yet.
+South-East Asia has a special place in my heart and Burma is one of the few destinations in that region I haven’t been to yet.

-In Australia I used my worked holiday visa to pick up temporary jobs when my funds needed topping up, mainly working in Melbourne and Sydney.
-In the USA I worked for a medical repatriation company, arranging flights/stretchers home for people unfortunate enough to have had accidents abroad…Buy travel insurance (you wouldn’t believe how much it can cost otherwise!)
+I’ve been lucky enough to have worked in a few, Australia, France and the USA.
+In Australia, I used my work holiday visa to pick up temporary jobs when my funds needed topping up, mainly working in Melbourne and Sydney.
+In the USA I worked for a medical repatriation company, arranging flights/stretchers home for people unfortunate enough to have had accidents abroad (please buy travel insurance!
+You wouldn’t believe how much it can cost otherwise).
 I also spent two winter seasons working as a bar manager in the French Alps by night and snowboarding all day.

 China.
-It was a happy culture shock, but culture shock never the less.
+It was a happy culture shock, but culture shock nevertheless.
 The language barrier is more pronounced in China than anywhere else I’ve ever been to.
-I’d always found on my previous travels that a few gestures, smiles and pigeon English will get me what I needed or to the place I wanted to go, but in China it was very tough.
+I’d always found on my previous travels that a few gestures, smiles and pigeon English will get me what I needed or to the place I wanted to go, but in China, it was very tough.